 I'm not called an "executor", but I have responsibility for an estate or trust.
 Will EstateExec still help me?

-Yes.
-Some states call the role a "personal representative", while others call it an "executor", but the responsibilities are the same.
-If you are appointed by a court rather than being named in the will, you may be called an "administrator" ... but again, you still have the same responsibilities.
+Some states call the role an "executor", while others call it a "personal representative", and if you have been appointed by the court rather than being named in the will, you may be called an "administrator".
+Don't worry, EstateExec handles the details of the role for every state, and automatically customizes your tasks to reflect state-specific laws and practices.
 A "trustee" oversees a trust rather than a standard estate and will, and while there are in fact some differences to this role, these distinctions are quite minor for EstateExec.
 [See more at What is an Executor...]

 What should I do after someone dies?

 Do I have to enter every transaction by hand?

 EstateExec can optionally link to the bank that holds your estate account, and automatically download transactions for you.
 [See more at Bank Import...]